-Christine has been with the school since 1992 and for the past five years as Vice-Principal.
-Christine is responsible for the every day running of the school.
-She is a highly committed teacher and well- respected in the Hitherfield Community.
+Christine has been with the school since 1992 and has been Vice- Principal for 10 years.
+Christine is responsible for every day operations of the school, as well as parent/student inquiries and enrolment.
+She is a highly committed teacher and well- respected among the Hitherfield Community.
+She has proven to be very knowledgable and flexible, as she has taught material to all age divisions of Hitherfield.
 Christine is patient and diligent with her pupils; she knows how to motivate.
-The mother of two children, Christine loves the outdoors and is the first to be outside cross-country skiing with her class when the snow permits.
+She also works closely with parents in our Guild Committee to raise and allocate funds to provide additional resources, which in turn further student experiences and education.
+Christine loves the outdoors and is the first to be outside cross-country skiing with her class when the snow permits.
 Christine believes whole-heartedly in the school’s philosophy of working one-on-one with children as frequently as possible.

-Karen has been the kindergarten teacher at Hitherfield for “many years.”
+Karen has been the kindergarten teacher at Hitherfield since 1999.
 Her patience and understanding make her the perfect teacher for our younger children.
-Karen is always willing to try new ideas, themes and approaches on her children.
-She is keenly aware of the differences in readiness and interests of very young children and we therefore have some children in Senior Kindergarten who are reading at Grade Two level, while others need a little longer.
-Karen watches and encourages just at the right time.
-Similarly, in Math, some children will be completing double and triple- digit addition and subtraction while others will be working on basic addition and subtraction facts up to 20.
+Karen is always willing to try new ideas, themes, and approaches with her children.
+She is keenly aware of the differences in readiness and interests of very young children and we, therefore, have some children in Senior Kindergarten who are reading at Grade Two level.
+Similarly, in Math, some children will be completing double and triple-digit addition and subtraction.
 Karen assesses children and re-aligns programs throughout the Kindergarten year.
 She is quick to understand the needs and strengths of every child in her care and always agreeable to share daily happenings with parents.

 Sarah has been passionate about teaching for the majority of her life.
 After completing a Bachelor of Arts in Sociology at McMaster University, she knew that her next step was teachers’ college.
 Sarah chose Melbourne, Australia, to obtain her Masters of Teaching degree and science specialization.
 She has a broad range of teaching experiences in primary, junior and intermediate grade levels.
 Prior to teaching, Sarah volunteered with McMaster Arts for Children, the YMCA and schools in her community, including Hitherfield School.
 She continues to offer her support to local and national charities.
 Sarah loves Hitherfield and is most excited about getting to know her students as people and as learners, engaging her students in active learning, and promoting confidence and creativity.